trillion-repos/18f/INSTALL.md

 Install with Docker Container
 * Install docker.
-* If your operating system is window or Mac, please use boot2docker
+* If your operating system is Windows or Mac, please use boot2docker
 * Start docker service

 ## Build openFDA  in docker container